DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Greek polytonic accents?
 Need nestable accents, e.g., iota with diaeresis and tonos.
 See https://en.wikipedia.org/wiki/Greek_diacritics for tables.
 	- Kyrillic special letters like ёЁ (for Bulmak) җ ӆ ҭ ң қ ӎ (tailed); see the Rulemak topic
 	- IPA on AltGr+Shift symbol keys?
-* Define Mirror layouts as remap cycles?
-	- Should be able to mirror any layout then?
-	- Make sure to apply mirroring last?
-* Option to have layouts on the main menu like vVv has: "Layout submenu if more than..." setting?

 INFO: Some documentation notes
 ------------------------------
 * Virtual key code links: